farahzuot/Reading-notes301/read04.md

 ## Grid layout

-### grid system is used to make the layout of our content, to make it displayed in a better way without cluttered , although there is another ways that grid such as floating and flexbox, it still has it's own advantage.
+### grid system is used to make the layout of our content, to make it displayed in a better way without cluttered , although there is another ways to make the layout such as floating and flexbox, it still has it's own advantage.

 #### first of all after selecting the container you should use the display property, it has a two options which are grid and inline grid. and there is a set of propery that are using with the grid system to create it in a good way. in the cildren side you need some properties such as :